Coronavirus restrictions remain in place. Find out what you can and cannot do.

 You should follow the guidance on how to stop the spread of coronavirus at all times, including if you have been vaccinated against COVID-19.

-You should follow this guidance in full to limit the transmission of COVID-19.
+You should follow this guidance in full to limit spreading COVID-19.
 It is underpinned by law.

 If you are clinically extremely vulnerable